Pack your bags!

 While there were discussions around in-person visits versus virtual visits, with Tracey King-Ortega, regional liaison for Central America, saying global partners have become better at navigating the virtual world, the consensus was that nothing replaces the benefit of being in person with others.

-Kathy Melvin is director of mission communications for the Presbyterian Mission Agency.
+Kathy Melvin, Retired Director of Mission Communications for the Presbyterian Mission Agency

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.